S & R Law Firm

 As far as penalties go, first offense DUIs in Virginia are Class 1 misdemeanors and carry a mandatory minimum $250 fine and a one-year license revocation.
-In addition, all first offenders are required to participate in an alcohol safety program and use an ignition interlock device on their vehicle for six months.
+In addition, all first offenders are required to participate in an alcohol safety program and use an ignition interlock device on their vehicle for six months if they are granted a restricted license by the court.
 You will also have a permanent criminal record and six points against your driver’s license.

 Second offense DUIs in Virginia carry a $500 mandatory minimum fine.
 If you were charged with your second DUI within 5 years of your first, you may be punished with jail time from 20 days to one year.
 If your second DUI occurred between 5 and 10 years after your first, you may be confined to jail for 10 days to one year.
 Regardless of how long after your first offense your second occurred, if your BAC was between .15 and .20 at the time of your arrest, you will also receive an additional mandatory 10-day jail sentence, or if your BAC was above .2, a 20-day jail sentence, plus a 3-year revocation of your driver’s license.
 Working with a DUI lawyer serving Virginia can often help you achieve a lesser sentence, depending on the specifics of your situation.